Devil in the Detail (film)

 Devil in the Detail is a 2014 Ghanaian-Nigerian romantic thriller film directed by Shirley Frimpong-Manso starring Nse Ikpe Etim and Adjetey Anang.

 It premiered at Silverbird Cinemas, Accra, Ghana, on 14 February 2014.

 The film tells the story of a happily married couple whose relationship is torn apart by infidelity.

 Plot

-They have everything in their life, money, fame, happiness, they were a perfect married couple but their craze for sex and having affair with others ruined everything.
+They have everything in their life; money, fame and happiness.
+They were a perfect married couple but their craze for sex and having affairs with others ruined everything.